Narrative – 2 Million Minutes

 Narrative Part I: Return to the, “Module 7 – Narrative: 2 Million Minutes,” page in your narrative document and write a narrative summarizing your reflections and group discussion about the video, “2 Million Minutes.”

 Narrative Part II: Self-analysis: Review your résumé and set goals.
-Whether you are a sixth grader with 3 years of middle school and your 2 million high school minutes ahead of you or an eighth grader who is in the final stages of preparing for high school, review each of the following areas on your résumé and return to your narrative document to list your goals within each area.
+How are you planning to maximize your remaining 2 million high school minutes?
+Review each of the following areas on your résumé and return to your narrative document to list your goals within each area.

 - Action: Academic Assessment and Goal Setting: